Check out our handy guides for more help contesting a will

-However, it is always better to discuss the issue with a solicitor as soon as possible, as they can make it clear to the executor that there may be issues with the claims, and may even be able to stay the grant of probate until the grounds for contesting can be explored.
+It's always better to discuss the issue with a solicitor as soon as possible, as they can make it clear to the executor that there may be issues with the claims, and may even be able to stay the grant of probate until the grounds for contesting can be explored.

 It is possible to still contest a will after probate has been granted, but it is likely to be more difficult.
 Always get in touch with a solicitor as soon as possible.

-How long does it take to contest?
+How long does it take to contest a will?

-This can depend on both the type of claim and how it is dealt with.
+The timeline for contesting a will can depend on both the type of claim and how it is dealt with.
 For example, if there is a clear error in the will, that will be quicker to deal with than providing a reasonable financial provision, or fraud.
 The complexity of the case will affect how long it takes.